Documentation

 Response Headers

-htmx supports some htmx-specific response headers:
+htmx supports htmx-specific response headers:

 For more on the HX-Trigger headers, see HX-Trigger Response Headers.